 The waterfalls are easily reachable from San Cristóbal despite the relatively large distance.

 One option is to rent a car in San Cristóbal and drive to the waterfalls.
 This is a good option if you’re comfortable driving on the roads in Chiapas, have an international driving licence (or are Mexican), and understand the risk of charges from damage to the car.
+And, it’s also a good option if you’re wanting to visit a few of the great Chiapas waterfalls.

 However, the falls are ridiculously easy to get to using public transport from San Cristóbal de las Casas.
 Just one bus and one colectivo!
 Here’s how…